rwoodpecker/internet_radio_dl/README.md

 If using the --url command you must also specify a --name of the station.

 By default, the recordings are stored in your ~Downloads folder.
-This can be modified in the sript or you can specify a folder by using the -d or --directory argument on the command line.
+This can be modified in the script or you can specify a folder by using the -d or --directory argument on the command line.
 You don't need to pass the script a --url or --name on the command line for the --directory argument to be accepted.
 If no URL or station name is provided it will default to the those located in the script.

 For all options see:
 ```